 The importance of inversions

-They may be practised separately to the main practice, for example, in the afternoon or at the end of the day, but are typically added in to all of our practice sessions.
+They may be practised separately from the main practice, for example, in the afternoon or at the end of the day, but are typically added into all of our practice sessions.

 It is important to remember that one of the basic principles of Iyengar yoga is balance.
 This is why we always say that Sarvangasana, a cooling, quietening pose should be practised for as long as, or for longer than Sirsasana, an energising or heating pose

 Some guidance in setting up a practice routine can be helpful, especially in the beginning.

 In our materials on Yoga Vastu and at my physical studio, we often start with the same four to five poses: a supine, chest opening pose, such as Supta Virasana or Supta Baddhakonasana, Uttanasana, Dog Pose (Adho Mukha Svanasana), Full Arm Balance (Adho Mukha Vrksasana) and Elbow Balance (Pincha Mayurasana).

 I find this regular start to be generally useful, as these poses are mentally and physically energising, and they are postures that bring our mind, our attention, into the room.
 This group of asanas may start to define for us the flavour of a yoga session and can create the “space” to move away from the day’s activities and bring us onto our mat.